 - Build a staging production plan and lock in contracts: Create the stage production documents and spreadsheets that detail staging needs, backline, and equipment—then sign contracts with respective service providers and teams.

-All of these small details will start to add up as you near the final phases.
+With proper event logistics management, all of these small details will start to add up as you near the final phases.

 Phase Four: Marketing and Sales